jaimiles23/pywrangle/README.md

 # TODO
 - [ ] Documentation
+  - [ ] Create documentation with Sphinx
-  - [ ] Investigate dynamic documentation creation & hosting documentation on website.
+  - [ ] Host the documentation on Read the Docs
 - [ ] Data entry cleaning
   - [ ] Re-think output method for matches strings that may be due to data entry errors
   - [ ] Create method for users to automatically clean those strings via either